-This project was strengthened with the transfer of the Portuguese monarchical administrative apparatus to Rio de Janeiro, in 1808.
-This was due to the fact that from then on this captaincy - and the economic elites based there - began to rely on a privileged relationship with the Crown to the detriment of all the others, the royal presence being responsible for making the income from the economic development of all the regions of Portuguese America flow to it.
-In this way, an asymmetrical situation would have been configured, by virtue of which Rio de Janeiro came to be seen as a "parasite of the Portuguese Empire", attracting the "hatred of all the provinces".
-Hatred that would become stronger in those located to the north, in which the advantages reaped from the new political situation were considered minor, even if the burden to be paid for belonging to the Portuguese empire was not reduced in the same proportion24.
+This project was strengthened with the transfer of the Portuguese monarchical administrative apparatus to 239 Rio de Janeiro, in 1808.
+This was due to the fact that from then on this captaincy -and the economic elites based 240 there -began to rely on a privileged relationship with the Crown to the detriment of all the others, the royal 241 presence being responsible for making the income from the economic development of all the regions of Portuguese 242 America flow to it.
+In this way, an asymmetrical situation would have been configured, by virtue of which Rio de 243 Janeiro came to be seen as a "parasite of the Portuguese Empire", attracting the "hatred of all the provinces".
+244 Hatred that would become stronger in those located to the north, in which the advantages reaped from the new 245 political situation were considered minor, even if the burden to be paid for belonging to the Portuguese empire 246 was not reduced in the same proportion 24.
+247

-In this sense, the impossibility of taxing a large part of imports to the colonies (due to a trade treaty signed with England in 1810), combined with the need to finance the establishment of the Portuguese bureaucratic apparatus in Rio de Janeiro, made the Crown resort to new and greater charges on cotton and sugar production, precisely the main sources of funds for the Pernambuco economy.
-This new reality created, in the eyes of its elites, a situation of suffocation that meant that all the discontent previously focused on Lisbon was redirected to the new capital, located in the south.
-From this point of view, the subjection to the government located there became doubly vexing, since now the people of Pernambuco would have to resort. for the solution of their internal problems, to another captaincy until then understood as an equal.
-According to the historian Evaldo Cabral de Mello, "nativist resentment concluded that Lisbon was no longer in Lisbon, but in Rio"25.
+248 In this sense, the impossibility of taxing a large part of imports to the colonies (due to a trade treaty signed 249 with England in 1810), combined with the need to finance the establishment of the Portuguese bureaucratic 250 apparatus in Rio de Janeiro, made the Crown resort to new and greater charges on cotton and sugar production, precisely the main sources of funds for the Pernambuco economy.
+This new reality created, in the eyes of its 251 elites, a situation of suffocation that meant that all the discontent previously focused on Lisbon was redirected 252 to the new capital, located in the south.
+From this point of view, the subjection to the government located 253 there became doubly vexing, since now the people of Pernambuco would have to resort, for the solution of their 254 internal problems, to another captaincy until then understood as an equal.
+According 23 Ibidem.
+It is important 255 to remember that this conception of the constitutional organization of national states as a result of a voluntary 256 adhesion of its various parts is not an exclusive innovation of the Pernambuco case, being present in several 257 moments of the process of rupture of the former Spanish colonies with their metropolis at the same time.
+Cf to 258 the historian Evaldo Cabral de Mello, "nativist resentment concluded that Lisbon was no longer in Lisbon, but 259 in Rio"25 .
+260